 Study carrels in the stacks in Sterling Memorial Library can be reserved by graduate students at any stage in the program.
 Reservations are awarded on a first-come, first-served basis.
 To request a carrel, please contact Ask Yale Library at firstname.lastname@example.org or visit the Privileges Office in Sterling Memorial Library during business hours.

 Carrel assignments are available through the end of the academic year.
-If you are a carrel user, you will be sent an e-mail notice before this assignment expires, allowing you to renew your carrel for the upcoming academic year.
+If you are a carrel user, you will be sent an email before this assignment expires, allowing you to renew your carrel for the upcoming academic year.
 However, if you do not find yourself needing its space any longer before this date, please send an email to email@example.com to notify the office of your vacancy.

 Carrels are available for use during all hours Sterling Memorial Library is open.
 Library hours are posted here.